roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Hollie tried to bury a red face in her long hair, with head down, too ashamed to reveal her face in the crowded cafe.

   He firmly gripped her hand, leaving the mall for home.
 Only a short while ago he was her student, now she trotted along behind him as his girl, or pathetic little sister.
 After all she had experienced it was easy to sink into the submissive role.
-Report_Story #1